QColeman97/Graphics-Project/README.md

 radius in relation to the room's radius as well as the supercar's radius.
 The sports car revolves on top of a spinning cylindrical platform, and exhibits headlights that are brightly-lit objects themselves.
-Now let's get into the distinguishing features of my project.
+Now let's get into what this project is about.

 Distinguishing features: